ianaio/documents-legal/CODE_OF_CONDUCT.md

 Event staff will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

+# Content moderation.

-# Content moderation - IanaIO uderstand that this is contrary to free speech
+IanaIO uderstand that this is contrary to free speech.
 A word for vulgar and sarcastic people.
 Roast the whole idea of “content moderation”.